 20.1 The parties agree that the payment and amount of attorney's fees paid by the Defendants shall remain confidential with respect to all parties and may only be disclosed pursuant to a valid court order or public records request.

-SO ORDERED AND ADJUDGED this the 25th day of March, 2016.
+SO ORDERED this day of March 2018.